 erotic/ infatuated love (for a lover) - eros

 - For women who do not believe in the concept of meant-to-be by the divine design of a match made in heaven, the ideal workaround for never questioning their choice of a mating partner is 1) to casually date the most appealing among the people they have already developed friendly feelings for but to pick only one sex partner and stick to this single choice.
 The dating phase of some intimacy provides enough material for evaluating the potential physical compatibility.
 If the woman is in touch with her female intuition and instincts, she will be able to make an informed decision based on that limited sample well enough.
 The key is to keep it simple: 2) do not promise or expect more than you can give to avoid hurt feelings and broken hearts.
 It is a huge accomplishment to remain friends with someone you have been romantic with but have not wished to have sex with (progress to the next kind of love together).
-It might still be possible if, after you end your romance, you allow each other to explore your chances with others freely and without a sense of ownership and jealousy.
+It might still be possible if you allow each other to explore your chances with others freely and without a sense of ownership and jealousy after you end your romance.
 If you realize that nobody, not even your future spouse, owes you anything, you can be friends with virtually anyone.
 It may sound difficult, limiting, or irrelevant to modern days, but in all cases, these two short and easy-to-remember rules make personal life as drama-free and emotionally well-organized as possible.
 However, a romance that is terminated and prevented from becoming a sexual relationship can never be 100% harmless, for one would always have some hopes destroyed and wishes unfulfilled.
 Try to date a number of friends that you can afford to lose forever or take care of if you cause them damage you feel responsible for.
-The best kind of care is to introduce them to someone they can be happy with and let them be, meaning you then disappear from their lives, carrying with you the burden of being a big wound on their pride potentially for eternity.
+The best kind of care is to introduce them to someone they can be happy with and let them be, meaning you then disappear from their lives, carrying with you the burden of being a big wound on their pride, potentially for eternity.
 Messy emotions may not bother you at first, but they grow bigger and more dangerous as the number of romances you have prevented from ending with sex goes up.
 On the other hand, you cannot have sex with all of your dates just to be sure everyone is pleased because this would break rule 1) and betraying yourself into faking affection is cheap - no one really wants that, you the least.
-Of course, you may decide to ignore rule 1) as too Platonic and be negligent about the number of dates and sex partners you have, but if you care about your long-term happiness, it would be helpful to be familiar with the research of the Institute for Family Studies that has found that (American) women with one sexual partner in their lives are the happiest, and their happiness decreases with the increase in the number of sex partners.
-This may be caused by many factors, as discussed in the research, but most significantly - you will never doubt whether you are experiencing a relationship the best you could if you have invested your energy wisely into it instead of spreading it thin in many places.
+Of course, you may decide to ignore rule 1) as too Platonic and be negligent about the number of dates and sex partners you have.
+Still, if you care about your long-term happiness, it would be helpful to be familiar with the Institute for Family Studies research that found that (American) women with one sexual partner in their lives are the happiest.
+Their happiness decreases with the increase in the number of sex partners.
+This may be caused by many factors, as discussed in the research.
+Still, most significantly - you will never doubt whether you are experiencing a relationship the best you could if you have invested your energy wisely into it instead of spreading it thin in many places.
 You really don't want to sabotage yourself by constantly changing projects/ sexual relationships.
-Of course, I do not suggest that only virgins can be happy in love, and if you are no longer, you are doomed but unfortunately, until fidelity becomes one of your priorities, you will not be able to commit really, which closes the doors to the next kinds of love before you.
+Of course, I do not suggest that only virgins can be happy in love and that you are doomed if you are no longer.
+Still, unfortunately, until fidelity becomes one of your priorities, you will not be able to commit really, which closes the doors to the next kinds of love before you.
 The way to overcome the panic around the self-fulfilling prophecy of "I will fail in my next relationship because I failed my previous, and that's what I do - I fail relationships from the first to the last." is to embrace the gift that your current partner is in your life and put your whole heart into believing that they are the best one you could ever get from now on.
 If you cannot embrace this idea wholeheartedly and you rebel against it, you do not have any right to expect and demand fidelity from them.
 Your hesitation and disbelief only waste your time and the time of your lover.
 To do things right in love, you simply have to stop hesitating.
 It is risky, but "If you do not risk anything, you risk more." - Erica Jong.
-Nothing good in life is safe, that's why it is existing.
-The paradoxical truth is that if you overcome your doubts and put all of your eggs in one basket and trust that basket to carry them with you down the long road, in the end, you will have double the number of eggs.
+Nothing good in life is safe; that's why it is exciting.
+The paradoxical truth is that if you overcome your doubts and put all of your eggs in one basket and trust that basket to carry them with you down the long road, you will have double the number of eggs in the end.
 This is the paradox of sharing your real thoughts and feelings: you both come along with 1, but you leave with 2 or more each after the exchange.
 The more you practice this exchange, the more you will enjoy it.

 committed love (for a spouse)